fluencelabs/examples/aqua-examples/vrfun/README.md

 ## Summary

 We provide a Marine Wasm wrapper and corresponding Aqua implementation around the *ECVRF* ED25519 Rust project.
 As a low-cost, off-chain source of pseudorandomness, Fluence users, and especially Marine Wasm developers, do not need to rely on (trustless) peers to provide randomness.
-Moreover, developers may anchor output and proof on-chain for immutable references and off-chain, or even on-chain, verification.
+Moreover, developers may anchor the provided randomness and proof on-chain for immutable references and off-chain, or even on-chain, verification.
+In the case of Fluence WASM, it may make sense to use VRF to provable pseudorandom generate seeds for PRNG initiations.